Field applications of sensor TECHNOLOGIES (FAST)

 FAST 101: Small Unmanned Aerial Systems (sUAS) and Applied Photogrammetry – 5 CE Units.

-The course enrollment form for both FAST 101 and FAST 102 is located at this link.
+The course enrollment form for both FAST 101 is located at this link.
 Course capacity is limited and we will cap total enrollments at thirty (30) participants.
 You may be placed on a waiting list.

 Colin Romberger is the Chief Flight Instructor for DARTdrones.
 Colin has consulted and trained numerous Fortune 500 and government clients on the use of small Unmanned Aircraft Systems (sUAS) for various applications.
 As an operator of commercial unmanned aircraft systems since 2014, Colin was one of the first individuals to secure a Section 333 Exemption from the FAA for unmanned aircraft operations in southcentral Pennsylvania and continues to operate an sUAS services company focused on aerial mapping and inspection applications.
 Colin received his M.S. in Unmanned Systems from Embry Riddle Aeronautical University, where his studies focused on both commercial sUAS operations, as well as High Altitude Long Endurance (HALE) systems.
 Colin is also a licensed skydiver and former instructor with over 1500 recorded jumps, and he holds multiple FAA Airman Certificates for manned aircraft operations.

-Chris French, C.E.G. has nearly four decades experience in earth and environmental science serving the public and private sectors with a present focus on site remediation and redevelopment in the Fortune 100 corporate sector with associated development and implementation of six sigma lean management systems and oversight of the contract laboratory program, data management and GIS functions.
-Technical expertise includes oversight of environmental information/data management, hydrogeology, contaminant fate and transport, RI/FS, remedial design and construction, brownfields redevelopment and sustainability.
-Mr. French has also worked in precious metals exploration and water resource assessment using aerial photogrammetry and remote sensing techniques.
+Chris French, C.E.G.
+C.E.G. has nearly four decades experience serving the public and private sectors in earth and environmental science with a present focus on site remediation and redevelopment in the Fortune 100 corporate sector.
+Previously, Mr. French worked in precious metals exploration and water resource assessment using aerial photogrammetry and remote sensing techniques.
 He holds a B.A. in Geology from Amherst College and an MS degree in Environmental Science from Rutgers University.
-He holds a continuing professional education certificate in Geomatics and Remote Sensing from Rutgers and is a State of California Certified Engineering Geologist and Registered Geologist (CA).
-He is a member of the Leadership Circle for the Smithsonian National Museum of Natural History.
+He earned a certification in Geomatics and Remote Sensing from Rutgers and is a State of California Certified Engineering Geologist and Registered Geologist.
+He serves as an industry advisor to the Yellowstone Bighorn Research Association and is member of the Leadership Circle for the Smithsonian National Museum of Natural History.

-Industry: USD $4,295.
+Industry: USD $4,395.
 The price is all-inclusive, with exception of airfare.
-Make a deposit payment for the course here to reserve your space.

-Academia: USD $3,295.
+Academia: USD $3,395.
 The price is all-inclusive, with exception of airfare.
-Make a deposit payment for the course here to reserve your space.

 Your safety is paramount.
 You must be heart-healthy and be able to walk and hike in outdoor heat and modest cold.
 Temperatures may be as warm as 90 degrees Fahrenheit or as cold as 30 degrees Fahrenheit at night.
 The average temperature in late August is high’s in the 80’s and low’s in the 50’s.